 C4.
 Name Technical documentation Category Manifestation Weight 50% Question type Multiple choice (1 answer possible) Rationale This item aims to assess how the digital public service manifests its technical behavioral interoperability performance towards its end users, by assessing through which channels the digital public service consumes data, information and knowledge from other services.
 This question captures both traditional (non-digital) and digital channels.
 This item examines a technical behavioral interoperability manifestation of the digital public service consuming data, information and knowledge (in terms of performance).
 This item is compliant with the EIRA ABB Interoperable European Solution Service Question To what extent does the digital public service has access to technical documentation about the consumed services on how to integrate the data, information and knowledge consumed?
-The digital public service has no access to any technical documentation on how to integrate the data, information and knowledge consumed from other services.
-The digital public service has access to limited technical documentation on how to integrate the data, information and knowledge consumed from other services (e.g. ad-hoc information on service capability).
-The digital public service has access to high level technical documentation and knowledge consumed from other services (e.g. ad-hoc information on service capability).
-The digital public service has access to high level technical documentation on how to integrate the data, information and knowledge consumed from other services, but it lacks clarity on how to reuse them.
-The digital public service has access to adequate technical documentation on how to integrate the data, information and knowledge consumed from other services (e.g. service capability, service usage, data sources).
-The digital public service has access to detailed technical documentation on how to integrate the data, information and knowledge consumed from other services (e.g. service capability, service usage, data sources).
-Examples using an open expression language (e.g. ODRL).
-The digital public service consumes data from business registers and it provides in its documentation the guidelines on how to reuse these data The digital public service consumes data from national land registers, but it is not describe the data consumption process in detail in its documentation The National Criminal Records Portal consumes data from national use Question logic Next question
+The service has no access to any technical documentation on how to integrate the data, information and knowledge consumed from other services The service has access to limited technical documentation on how to integrate the data, information and knowledge consumed from other services (e.g. ad-hoc information on service capability) The service has access to high level technical documentation on how to integrate the data, information and knowledge consumed from other services, but it lacks clarity on how to reuse them The service has access to adequate technical documentation on how to integrate the data, information and knowledge consumed from other services (e.g. service capability, service usage, data sources) The service has access to detailed technical documentation on how to integrate the data, information and knowledge consumed from other services (e.g. service capability, service usage, data sources) using an open expression language (e.g. ODRL).
+Not applicable or not necessary (according to the scope of the service) No answer Examples The digital public service consumes data from business registers and it provides in its documentation the guidelines on how to reuse these data The digital public service consumes data from national land registers, but it is not describe the data consumption process in detail in its documentation The National Criminal Records Portal consumes data from national registries, but the consumed data are meant for internal use